Free Snow Removal Software,

 Google Calendar Two-Way Sync

 Every seasonal walkthrough, contract signing, ice-management visit, and per-event push lands in your real Google Calendar.
-Block time on your phone — Menutize sees it and won't let customers book over you.
-The free plans on most snow CRMs don't include calendar sync.
-Ours does.
+Block time on your phone — parts run for cutting edges, family Christmas, your kid's hockey tournament — and Menutize won't let customers book over you.
+Paid snow CRMs typically reserve their richer scheduling and calendar features for higher tiers; Menutize includes two-way Google Calendar sync at $0/mo.

 Included free, forever.